dfdeshom/nimsnappy/README.md

 # nimsnappy
-Nim wrapper for the snappy compression library.
-Provides a high-level interface to `snappy`
+Nim wrapper for the snappy compression library. there is also a high-level API to `snappy` for easy usage.

 Example usage: